bleaktwig/yuadrem-wiki/docs/religion/index.md

 * **Elña** is the goddess of tradition and forests.
 She was the "immortal" queen of the kingdom of Gronselar<!-- TODO.
 Link. --> in the far south of the world.
 She was ascended by Pagram, and often takes the shape of a white deer, watching of the descendants of the gronselarian irds, who she still takes under her care.

 * **Havetish** is the god of both leadership and tyranny.
-Their mortal name was Qina, and were the [barskin](../kins/barkskin.md) warlord who led their kin against the [imates](../kins/imate.md) in the Babanian Wars<!-- NOTE.
-Link. -->.
+Their mortal name was Qina, and were the elf warlord who led an army of their kin against the Jenkash's irds in the Na'anian wars.
 They were ascended by the god of conflict Vahan, and are depicted with a bark and a spear carved from purpleheart wood.

 * **Laver**, sometimes known as Gathoz, is the god of secrecy and murder.
 While their name in life is unknown, they are the assassin who battled and killed the god-suzerain Olag using Tetrachromacy<!-- NOTE.
 Link. -->.
 Now, they are often attributed to murders where the perpetrator is never found.
 They were ascended by Fusine during the night of the murder, and are depicted as a kinless being, their face and body shifting under rags.
 Due to their great sin, they were not allowed into the Ring of Color, and thus now orbits the heavens as an astral body.